feature-not-a-bug/stroke-text-gimp/README.md

 GIMP script that strokes text with the currently selected background color.
 Expects a text layer to be selected and will rasterize the text layer and merge with the background color.

+**This repository is being archived and is superceded by the Gimp v3 API compliant version at** (stroke-text-gimp-v3)[https://github.com/feature-not-a-bug/stroke-text-gimp-v3]

 ## Examples

 <p align="center">